newrelic/newrelic-salesforce-exporter/README.md

 A Docker image for the Salesforce Exporter is available at [https://hub.docker.com/r/newrelic/newrelic-salesforce-exporter](https://hub.docker.com/r/newrelic/newrelic-salesforce-exporter).
 This image can be used in one of two ways.

+> Before building and running any docker image, you must set up your New Relic credentials in the Python agent configuration file, `newrelic.ini`.
+Read [this section](#telemetry) for more information.

 #### Run directly from [DockerHub](https://hub.docker.com/)

 The Salesforce Exporter [Docker image](https://hub.docker.com/r/newrelic/newrelic-salesforce-exporter)